alexfernandez803/remotion-dataset/README.md

 title: JSON dataset with Remotion
 ---

 Example usage of a Dataset or sets of record in Remotion.
-The dataset is a collection of package or tutorial links information.
+The dataset is a collection of package or tutorial used in project.

 ## Completed video with all after credits